Where’d They End Up?

 North Carolina Sports Network

-(last updated July 26, 2025)
+(last updated Aug.
+18, 2025)

-While most of the attention understandably has gone to Duke forward Cooper Flagg (the #1 overall selection of the Dallas Mavericks in the National Basketball Association draft) and other NBA picks, dozens of other players with ties to the ACC and/or the Old North State signed with a wide variety of pro teams in June or July as undrafted free agents.
+While most of the attention understandably has gone to Duke forward Cooper Flagg (the #1 overall selection of the Dallas Mavericks in the National Basketball Association draft) and other NBA picks, dozens of other players with ties to the ACC and/or the Old North State signed with a wide variety of pro teams in June, July or August as undrafted free agents.

 Others, including Duke wing Mason Gillis (Belgium), NC State point guard Michael O’Connell (Puerto Rico) and UNC Asheville forward Greg Gantt Jr. (Slovakia), signed directly with organizations that compete in foreign-based leagues.